STORM: Segment, Track, and Object Re-Localization from a Single Image: Experimental Evaluation

 \textbf{Results.} Table~\ref{tab:bop_matrix_sic} presents a comparison of segmentation methods across the BOP datasets.
-ZebraPoseSAT–EffNetB4 achieves a mean Average Precision (mAP)~\cite{lin2014microsoft} of $67.5$\%, making it the strongest baseline.
-Our segmentation module SOM achieves a higher mAP of $68.5$\%, with an average inference time of $0.183$ seconds per image.
-Notably, SOM establishes a new state-of-the-art on four out of the five benchmarks—LM-O, T-LESS, HomebrewedDB, and YCB-Video—without any fine-tuning or retraining for specific object instances.
-These results highlight SOM’s strong generalization ability and efficiency.
+ZebraPoseSAT--EffNetB4 achieves a mean Average Precision~\cite{lin2014microsoft} of $67.5$\%, making it the strongest supervised baseline.
+Our segmentation module SOM achieves a higher AP$_C$ of $67.7$\% under the BOP target protocol with a single reference view ($k=1$) and language conditioning.
+Notably, SOM establishes a new state-of-the-art on four out of the five benchmarks---LM-O, TUD-L, HomebrewedDB, and YCB-Video---and is the strongest annotation-free method on T-LESS, without any fine-tuning or retraining for specific object instances.
+These results highlight SOM's strong generalization ability and efficiency even in the single-reference setting.
+A component-level profile of the final release checkpoint is provided in Appendix~\ref{app:runtime_profile}; with cached language descriptors, the single-reference setting used in Table~\ref{tab:bop_matrix_sic} runs at about $22$ FPS on an H100, while multi-reference settings provide a small accuracy--latency trade-off.